MTG/saraga/docs/organization.md

 340, 170, 2.471, 14, 2
 ```

+`tempo_apm` and `tempo_bpm` stores the median tempo of the recording in aksharas per minute (APM) and beats per minute (BPM), respectively. `sama_interval` is the median duration (in seconds) of one tāla cycle in the recording.
+The last two columns capture the structure of the tāla, with `beats_per_cycle` storing the number of beats in one cycle of the tāla of the recording, and `subdivision` storing the number of aksharas per beat of the tāla of the recording (called the naḍe in Carnatic music terminology).

 In both Carnatic and Hindustani recordings, a value of -1 for tempo related values indicate a section/recording without rhythmic content (such as an melodic improvisation).